Best Payment Gateways and Payment Processors

-Square emphasizes simplicity in their comprehensive tools, making it easy for any business to set up and use their hardware, POS software, payment gateway, and payment processing tools.
+Square emphasizes simplicity in its comprehensive tools, making it easy for any business to set up and use their hardware, POS software, payment gateway, and payment processing tools.
 While mostly known for their in-store payment tools, they also offer online tools.

 - Easy to set up

 - Free mobile card reader

 - Accepts mobile wallets like Apple Pay and Google Pay

 - Offers register and payment hardware for scaling businesses